OpenNebula/website/content/product/cluster_configuration/storage_system/local_ds.md

 ## How to Enable and Configure the Cache

 The cache is configured **per Image Datastore**.
-As a result, each datastore will have its own cache settings.
+As a result, each datastore has its own cache settings.
 The cache settings are described in the next table:

 | Attribute         | Description                                                                                                                                                                          | Deault value         |
 |-------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------|